Welcome to our website

 Attention.
 Restricted access to the Consulate due to the COVID-19 epidemic.
 Reopening of the Consulate - no access without confirmed appointment.

 For information regarding any updates on the visa applications, do please go to "Visa for Belgium".

-The Consulate is reopening its services to the public.
 Due to the health crisis, the following changes have been made to the normal operation of the Consulate:

 1. All visits to the Consulate must be by appointment.
 There is no access possible anymore without previous appointment.

 2. Numerous consular activities will be proceeded only via emails firstname.lastname@example.org.